anyaevostinar/anyaevostinar.github.io/classes/201-w24/lab-graphtraversals.md

 ## Exercise 3
 Let's analyze the time complexity of the two graph implementations that you've seen.
 You should reference the code from the [Graph Implementation](graphs) lab.

 a.
 What is the worst case time complexity of adding a vertex in an adjacency matrix graph implementation (without adding any edges)?
-Express your answer in big-O notation and write a sentence explaining why.
+Express your answer in big-O notation.

 b.
 What is the worst case time complexity of adding a vertex in an adjacency **list** graph implementation (without adding any edges)?
-Express your answer in big-O notation and write a sentence explaining why.
+Express your answer in big-O notation.

 c.
 What is the worst case time complexity of the `getDegree` method of the adjacency matrix graph implementation in big-O notation?
-Write a sentence explaining why.

 d.
 What is the worst case time complexity of the `getDegree` method of the adjacency list graph implementation in big-O notation?
-Write a sentence explaining why.
 Remember to account for the time complexity of the underlying linked list operations!

 ## Exercise 4
 Try out implementing breadth-first traversal.